MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 [!code-csharp[Add SignInCard attachment](../includes/code/dotnet-add-attachments.cs#addSignInCardAttachment)]

-## Processing events within rich cards
+## Process events within rich cards

 The code examples above show how to create buttons within rich cards by using the **CardAction** object.
 By using card actions, you can specify the action that occurs whenever the user clicks a button or taps a